 In 2013, House Bill 2649 amended the law to allow schools to apply for grants that were either seeking reimbursement for Oregon food product purchases or seeking to fund educational activities, rather than requiring both.
 In 2015, House Bill 2721 specified that grants for food purchased or processed in-state would be noncompetitive grants, and that grants for food-based, agriculture-based, or garden-based educational activities would be competitive grants.
-The bill required ODE to base the amount of noncompetitive grant money awarded to schools on the number of lunches served by school districts during the previous school year under United States Department of Agriculture's National School Lunch Program.
-The bill also added nonprofit organizations and commodity commissions and councils to the list of eligible recipients for competitive grants, not administrative costs.
-The bill also expanded the list of organizations that may be considered for educational activity competitive grants to include federally-recognized Indian tribes, schools overseen by the Bureau of Indian Education, and soil and water conservation districts.
+The bill required ODE to base the amount of noncompetitive grant money awarded to schools on the number of lunches served by school districts during the previous school year under the United States Department of Agriculture's National School Lunch Program.
+The bill also added nonprofit organizations and commodity commissions and councils to the list of eligible recipients for competitive grants, and administrative costs.
+The bill also expanded the list of organizations that may be considered for competitive education grants to include federally recognized Indian tribes, schools overseen by the Bureau of Indian Education, and soil and water conservation districts.

-House Bill 2579 would expand the types of entities that may receive Farm-to-School grants and establish a new competitive grant, would direct ODE and specified partners to evaluate program outcomes and provide training, assistance, and resources, and would appropriate \$8,500,000 from the General Fund.
+House Bill 2579 A would expand the types of entities that may receive Farm-to-School grants, establish a new competitive grant, direct ODE and specified partners to evaluate program outcomes and provide technical assistance, training, and resources, and would appropriate \$5 million from the General Fund.